m-yac/microtonal-utils/README.md

 ```
 $ npm run repl
 ```
+Or visit https://repl.it/@m_yac/microtonal-utils and click "Run".

-Everything exported in the `lib` folder is made accessible.
-For example, you could type:
+Everything exported in the `lib` directory is made accessible.
+Here's an example of an interactive session:
 ```javascript
 > Interval(5,4).toCents()
 386.3137138648344